-SFR18: Limited capabilities - Loader(FMT_LIM.1/Loader)
+SFR18: Limited capabilities - Loader(FMT\LIM.1/Loader)

-329 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
-If the chip is to be locking to Flash Reset mode, Deploying Loader functionality does not allow stored user data to be disclosed or manipulated.
+329 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+If the chip is locked in FLASH Booting mode, the Bootloader cannot be deployed any more.
+It is then not possible to use the FLASH read and write commands of the Bootloader to read, download or modify any data or code in FLASH.

-SFR19: Limited availability - Loader (FMT_LIM.2/Loader)
+SFR19: Limited availability - Loader (FMT\LIM.2/Loader)

-330 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
-The Bootloader is only supported in ROM Booting mode.
-In Flash Booting mode, the Bootlander doesn't operate.
+330 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+If the chip is locked in FLASH booting mode, the TSF prevents deploying the Loader functionality.
+The Bootloader is then disabled and user cannot change the TOE Booting mode any more after the locking.

-SFR20: Inter-TSF trusted channel (FTP ITC.1)
+SFR20: Inter-TSF trusted channel (FTP\ITC.1)